 1. Immediate Follow-up with Medical Treatment

 Although you may be fine at the scene of your accident, you should seek medical attention soonest.
-It is very likely that the insurance adjuster will deny your claim if you don’t seek treatment within 72 hours.
+The insurance adjuster will likely deny your claim if you don’t seek treatment within 72 hours.

 Allow the emergency medical team to evaluate you at the scene of the accident.
-However, you should go for urgent care or emergency medical examination on your own as soon as possible.
+However, it would be best if you went for urgent care or emergency medical examination on your own as soon as possible.
 Never try to tough it out.
-It’ll hurt your health and high settlements for accident victims claim.
+It’ll hurt your health and high settlements for accident victims’ claim.

 2. See Your Doctor